bhauman/bhauman.github.com/drafts/immutable-data-service.md

 Let's introduce a <code>set</code> operation that will allow us to set the value of a key in the stored JSON document.
-The following example adds a new list to our document.
+The following example adds a new field to our document.

 <div id="exampler-3" class="http_request">
     <div class="example">example</div>